Generate a fir1 filter that is checked against Matlab

 - w

-- band edges, non-decreasing vector in the range 0 to 1, where 1 is the - Nyquistfrequency.
-A scalar for high-pass or low-pass filters, a vector pair for band-pass or band-stop, or a vector for an alternating pass/stop filter.
+Nyquistfrequency.
+A scalar for high-pass or low-pass filters, a vector pair for band-pass or band-stop, or a vector for an alternating pass/stop filter.- type

-- type of the filter, one of - "low"for a low-pass filter,- "high"for a high-pass filter,- "stop"for a stop-band (band-reject) filter,- "pass"for a pass-band filter,- "DC-0"for a band-pass as the first band of a multi-band filter, or- "DC-1"for a band-stop as the first band of a multi-band filter; default- "low"
+"low"for a low-pass filter,"high"for a high-pass filter,"stop"for a stop-band (band-reject) filter,"pass"for a pass-band filter,"DC-0"for a band-pass as the first band of a multi-band filter, or"DC-1"for a band-stop as the first band of a multi-band filter; default"low"- window

 - hilbert